ImperialCollegeLondon/EvoSim/docs/source/userguide.rst

       Evosim accepts its inputs from three locations with increasing priorities:
       (i) hard- coded defaults, (ii) an optional input file specified on the command-line, (iii) any number of modifiers also on the command-line.
 The latter follow the dot syntax implemented by omegaconf.
+See `--help-usage` and `--help-parameters` for more information.

     Options:
       -i, --input PATH      Path to an input file or a directory.
 If the latter, a